WhiteCoreSim/WhiteCore-Dev/addon-modules/README.md

 Copy the selected directory to the addon-modules of the main source code directory.
 Each module should be in it's own tree and the root of the tree should contain a file named "prebuild.xml".

-The prebuild.xml should only contain <Project> and associated child tags.
+*The prebuild.xml should only contain <Project> and associated child tags.
-The <?xml>, <Prebuild>, <Solution> and <Configuration> tags should not be included since the add-on modules prebuild.xml will be inserted directly into the main prebuild.xml
+The <?xml>, <Prebuild>, <Solution> and <Configuration> tags should not be included since the add-on modules prebuild.xml will be inserted directly into the main prebuild.xml*

 The module source code will be included in the main WhiteCore solution when the "runprebuild" script is executed for your system.

+#Notes
+Latest update of May 15th, 2015

+All modules available compile correctly.
+##FlexibleWind:
+  Needs the AForge.Nath.dll copied to the WhiteCoreSim/bin folder
+##FreeswitchVoice:
+  Has not been tested fully so there may be issues
+##IARModifierGUI:
+  Is a standalone program, still largely untested.
+Have a goo backup if you are modifying the DefaultInventory.iar
+##IrCChat:
+  The 'group' chat is still under development and may work in unexpected ways.
+The Region chat is fine.